kinghacker0/cyber-stalker/README.md

 - webisiteUrl/panel.php
 - Default ID: admin Password: admin
-- You can change default credebtials in config.php file
+- You can change default Credential in config.php file

 Note: You can also use it with apache2 and Ngrok for temporary session